Graduate Degree Programs

 Requirements for admission to the M.P.S.
 ILR Degree Program include:

-• Work experience in the field.
+• A minimum of 8-10 years of work experience in the field.

 5. Residency Requirements: Registration Units